VatomInc/wallet-ios-sdk/README.md

 The iOS version of Wallet SDK allows you to embed a Vatom Wallet within your own iOS app.

-## Add The Vatomª Wallet iOS SDK to Your Project
+## Add The Vatom Wallet iOS SDK to Your Project

-The Vatomª Wallet iOS SDK is publicly hosted at [cocoapods.org/pods/vatom-wallet-sdk](https://cocoapods.org/pods/vatom-wallet-sdk).
+The Vatom Wallet iOS SDK is publicly hosted at [cocoapods.org/pods/vatom-wallet-sdk](https://cocoapods.org/pods/vatom-wallet-sdk).
 The following steps will make it available to your project.